tldr-pages/tldr/pages/linux/toolbox-rmi.md

 `toolbox rmi --all`

-- Force the removal of `toolbox` images that are used by containers:
+- Force the removal of `toolbox` images that are currently used by containers (the containers will be removed as well):

 `toolbox rmi --force`